tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 #### Utilizing Grin's Shared Bulletproof Computation

-Grin extended the [Inner-product Range Proof](../../cryptography/bulletproofs-protocols/MainReport.md#inner-product-range-proof) implementation to allow for multiple parties to jointly construct a single Bulletproof range proof $ RP_{m} $ for a known value $ v $, where each party can keep their partial blinding factor secret [[12]], [[13]].
-The parties have to share committed values deep within the inner-product range proof protocol.
+Grin extended the [Inner-product Range Proof](../../cryptography/bulletproofs-protocols/MainReport.md#inner-product-range-proof) implementation to allow for multiple parties to jointly construct a single Bulletproof range proof $ RP_{m} $ for a known value $ v $, where each party can keep their partial blinding factor secret.
+The parties have to share committed values deep within the inner-product range proof protocol ([[12]], [[13]], [[14]]).

 In order to construct the shared Bulletproof range proof $ RP_{m} $, each party start to calculate their own range proof for commitment $ C_m(v_1, \sum _{j=1}^3 k_jG) $ as follows: